alicekjansson/CIMTimeSeriesGenerator/README.md

 The generation profiles are based on aggregated data per bidding area from SVK.
 Generation profiles are scaled with defined power level in the function _aggregate_gen_.
 Some code is available for adding a random factor to the generation, but not implemented in the original code.

+### Output CIM file (xml_functions.py)

+Currently, the parsed input EQ file is updated with all new class instances.
+This makes for a large output xml file if long timeseries and many resources are to be considered.
+This can be addressed by (at least) moving the all time point data for a single timestep to a separate SSH file.
+In order to do so __xml_functions.py__ can be updated so that the timepoint data is generated for all resources together for each timestep first after all scheduling class instances have been created.
+A new xml file should then be generated for each timepoint iteration step.

 ### GUI (gui_functions.py)

 The code building the GUI is in the script __gui_functions.py__.
+It contains code for all windows as well as for generating output XML and CSV files.